stanbaek/ece387_book/docs/Module6_IMU/IMU.md

-# Module 6: Inertial Measurement Unit
+# Inertial Measurement Unit

----
-### A note on this document
+## A note on this document
 Now that you have a better understanding of the Linux operating system and Python programming language the Jupyter Notebooks will be used primarily to guide you through the In-Class Exercises and Laboratories.
 You will execute the majority of your commands and code within the Linux terminal.

 ## Purpose